 These events would be classified as enjoyable events.

-Enjoyable events occur when a person has not only met some prior expectation or satisfied a need or a desire but also gone beyond what he or she has been programmed to od and achieved something unexpected, perhaps something even unimagined before.
+Enjoyable events occur when a person has not only met some prior expectation or satisfied a need or a desire but also gone beyond what he or she has been programmed to do and achieved something unexpected, perhaps something even unimagined before.

 Enjoyable experiences are akin to accomplishments.
 Accomplishment requires effort which results in long term effect because through this effort we shape our lives and our self.
 While pleasure can be felt without any effort, hence why when the act is over with, so is the pleasure.